 Yesterday’s 1998 diary was filled with doom and gloom, and for good reason, as the Yankees got shut out while the pitching staff gave up eight runs.
 There was even some vague chatter back then that ever-impatient owner George Steinbrenner might consider a change from incumbent Joe Torre.
 The manager was popular and a World Series champion just a year and a half prior, but given Steinbrenner’s history, you just never knew for sure.

-April 7th was a new day in 1998, however, as the bats woke up against the star-studded Mariners.
+April 7th was a new day in 1998, however, as the Yankees’ bats woke up against the star-studded Mariners after a forceful pregame pep talk from Torre, with contributions from David Cone (who encouraged them to play with an edge and find some way to “make it personal” à la Michael Jordan).
 David Wells got the start for the Yankees, while Jim Bullinger toed the rubber for the M’s.
 It was a slugfest in the Pacific Northwest, where the Yanks ultimately took the victory after jumping out quick and powerfully.

 April 7: Yankees 13, Mariners 7 (box score)

 That whole “bats waking up” thing became evident before the people of Seattle even found their seats, as Chuck Knoblauch took a Bullinger pitch over the wall on the very first pitch of the game.
 They weren’t done there either, as the Yanks deposited two more long balls in the frame, first from Darryl Strawberry, and then from Jorge Posada.

 The Mariners scraped a run across in their half of the inning, and New York had a comfortable 6-1 lead at the end of the first.
 The Yanks were able to score another run in the third inning, and then four more in the fourth.
 These were on the back of yet another home run from Darryl Strawberry.